dwhinham/mt32-pi/README.md

 4. Optionally add your favorite SoundFonts to the `soundfonts` directory.
     * For information on using multiple SoundFonts and switching between them, see the [SoundFont synthesis] wiki page.
     * Again, file names/extensions don't matter.
+5. Edit the `mt32-pi.cfg` file to enable any optional hardware (Hi-Fi DAC, displays, buttons).
+Refer to [the wiki][mt32-pi wiki] to find supported hardware.
+    * **MiSTer users**: Read the [MiSTer setup] section of the wiki for the recommended configuration, and ignore the following two steps.
-5. Connect a [USB MIDI interface][USB MIDI interfaces] or [GPIO MIDI circuit][GPIO MIDI interface] to the Pi, and connect some speakers to the headphone jack.
+6. Connect a [USB MIDI interface][USB MIDI interfaces] or [GPIO MIDI circuit][GPIO MIDI interface] to the Pi, and connect some speakers to the headphone jack.
-6. Connect your vintage PC's MIDI OUT to the Pi's MIDI IN and (optionally) vice versa.
+7. Connect your vintage PC's MIDI OUT to the Pi's MIDI IN and (optionally) vice versa.

 ## 📚 Documentation

 More detailed documentation for mt32-pi can now be found over at the [mt32-pi wiki].
 Please read the wiki pages to learn about all of mt32-pi's features and supported hardware, and consider helping us improve it!

 ## ❓ Help

+Take a look at our [FAQ] page for answers to the most common questions about mt32-pi.

 If you need some help with mt32-pi and the wiki doesn't answer your questions, head over to the [discussions] area and feel free to start a topic.